-The Australian Literacy Educators’ Association Ltd (ALEA) is an independent professional association dedicated to literacy and English language learning from early childhood through all stages of schooling and tertiary education contexts.
-It is an affiliate of the International Reading Association (IRA) and has been operating across all states and territories since 1975.
+The Australian Literacy Educators’ Association (ALEA) is an independent professional association dedicated to literacy and English language learning from early childhood through all stages of schooling and tertiary education contexts.
+ALEA recognises the critical role literacy plays in learning and communicating in all curriculum areas, and for effective participation in society.

 Australian Society for Music Education (ASME)

-The Australian Society for Music Education (ASME) was established in 1967.
-Its establishment followed discussions between nationwide representatives after the successful UNESCO Conference on Music Education held in Sydney in July 1965.
-The purpose of ASME is to encourage and advance music education at all levels as an integral part of general education and community life, and as a profession within the broad field of music.
+The Australian Society for Music Education exists to encourage and advance music education at all levels as an integral part of general education and community life, and as a profession within the broad field of music.

 Business Educators Australasia Inc (BEA)

 BEA in conjunction with its affiliates, provides leadership as a national voice to advocate for, and foster excellence in business education.
 Our vision is for BEA to be the peak national voice of the profession of business educators; education stakeholders seeking BEA first as a partners in the pursuit of excellence in business education.